ChristianPalmiero/DHT11-Controller/README.md

 end architecture rtl;
 ```

 ### DHT11 Controller Internals

-The DHT11 controller is composed of two main blocks: the datapath, a collection of functional units, and the control unit, a complex FSM.
+The DHT11 controller is composed of several entities, listed according to a bottom-up approach:
+* **CU.vhd**: it is the control unit, a complex finite state machine;
+* **datapath.vhd**: it is a collection of functional units;
+* **dht11_ctrl.vhd**: it comprises the CU and the datapath;
+* **dht11_sa.vhd**: it comprises the ctrl, a debouncer, a checksum controller and two multiplexers that handle the data to be displayed on the LEDs though the switches;
+* **dht11_sa_top.vhd**: it is the top level entity that models
+the 3-states buffer that uses data_drv to drive the data line between the DHT11 controller and the DHT11 sensor.

-#### Datapath Block Diagram
+#### DHT11 Controller Block Diagram
 ![alt text][dp]

 [dp]: https://github.com/ChristianPalmiero/DHT11_Controller/blob/master/img/dp.png "Datapath"